Buying Glasses Online

 3. Access to Personalized Fittings

-There are several options when fitting your lenses into your frames based on how you plan to use your glasses.
+Did you know that there are several options when fitting your lenses into your frames based on how you plan to use your glasses.

 Do you golf?
 Play pool?
 Are you a welder that has to look up a lot when doing your work?
 Does your workstation have several computers?
+Are you indoors a lot?
+Do you do a lot of driving?

 4. Complimentary Fittings and Adjustments